COMP 546 (4 credits)

 - If you would like your posting to be removed – for example, because you realized that your question

-or comment made no sense – add a request within the thread and I will remove it.
+or comment made no sense – add a request within the thread and the instructor will remove it.
 No problem.

 academic integrity .
 Therefore, all students